elimbaum/elimbaum.github.io/about.md

 I am an aspiring mad scientist who likes building things and solving puzzles.

 I am currently an engineer at the U.S. Department of State.
-Professionally, I am interested in cryptography and privacy; embedded systems; and cellular networks.
+Professionally, I am interested in cryptography and privacy, embedded systems, and cellular networks.

 Non-professionally, I like